echoghi/parcel-app-boilerplate/README.md

 # parcel-app-boilerplate

-A bare bones parcel web app
+A bare bones react app bundled with parcel